Protests planned for Shell’s annual shareholder meeting

 Ken Saro-Wiwa was a writer and leading activist demanding rights for Nigeria’s Ogoni people, including an end to Shell’s gas flaring in Ogoni regions.
 As a result of his activism, Saro-Wiwa was detained, imprisoned and tortured throughout the early 1990s.
 On November 10, 1995, Saro-Wiwa and eight other Ogoni activists were executed by the Nigerian government for their campaigning.
 Substantial evidence indicates Shell collaborated with the Nigerian government in a campaign of brutal crackdowns that culminated in the execution of Saro-Wiwa and his colleagues.
-Shell will be forced to face this evidence in US federal district court in New York City in a trial that begins May 26th.
+Shell may have to face this evidence in a US Federal District court in New York City in a trial that is set to begin soon.
 On April 23rd, Judge Kimba Wood rejected Shell’s last-ditch attempt to avoid trial, rejecting the company’s claim that the court did not have jurisdiction to consider the case.

 For more information visit www.ShellGuilty.com.

-PLATFORM is a U.K.-based campaign group focusing on the impact of the oil and gas industry on the rights of local communities.
-PLATFORM’s remember saro-wiwa project aims to create a permanent Living Memorial to Ken Saro-Wiwa in London and to raise awareness about the ongoing environmental and social devastation of the Niger Delta by oil companies, particularly Shell.
+PLATFORM is a U.K.-based arts and campaign group focusing on the impact of the oil and gas industry on the rights of local communities.
+PLATFORM’s Remember Saro-Wiwa project aims to create a permanent Living Memorial to Ken Saro-Wiwa in London and to raise awareness about the ongoing environmental and social devastation of the Niger Delta by oil companies, particularly Shell.

-Friends of the Earth International (www.foei.org) is the world’s largest grassroots environmental network, with member groups in 70 countries.
-We campaign on today’s most urgent environmental and social issues.
+Friends of the Earth International is the world’s largest grassroots environmental network, with member groups in 80 countries.
+Friends of the Earth Campaigns on today’s most urgent environmental and social issues.

-Oil Change International (www.priceofoil.org) campaigns to expose the true costs of oil and facilitate the coming transition towards clean energy.
-We are dedicated to identifying and overcoming political barriers to that transition.
+Oil Change International campaigns to expose the true costs of oil and facilitate the coming transition towards clean energy.
+Oil Change is dedicated to identifying and overcoming political barriers to that transition.